8BitRain/Payper/README.md

 - [x] Fix bug where payment cancellation confirmation name syntax is backwards for incoming payments
 - [x] Fix bug where selecting a new page in the side menu results in rough animation (this just went away 🤔)
 - [x] Fix issue where text does not wrap in the side menu
-- [x] Redesign footer to be tabless
+- [x] Redesign footer to be tab-less
+- [ ] Add validations to Create Payment flow

 ### Dwolla Requirements
 - [ ] Accept Dwolla TOS + Privacy Policy (link to Dwolla docs)